nellatuulikki/semantic_tree_generator_tira/documentation/testing_document.md

 The test can be repeated by following the instructions [here](https://github.com/nellatuulikki/semantic_tree_generator_tira/blob/main/documentation/user_instructions.md).

 ## Code Quality
 Code quality has been checked with pylint.
-The code had couple pretty long functions (over 20 rows).

 ![pylint_final](https://user-images.githubusercontent.com/94007460/210141016-bcac753d-cf8b-42e3-a9dc-f64782c8e892.png)

+Also, the code has couple pretty long functions (over 20 rows).

 ## Performance testing

 The correctness of proposition clauses required some additional unit testing.
-All proposition clauses below have been tested with DFS algorithm, in order to veriry that children are created at correct height for correct parent node.
-Also, the code should always inform about incorrect proposition without crashing.
+Correctness has been tested with DFS algorithm, in order to verify that children are created at correct height for correct parent node.

-The list of proposition clauses that works correctly
-- ¬(¬(¬a))
-- ¬(¬a)
-- (a∨b)→¬(b∨¬(c→b))
-- ¬(a→b)→(b→c)
-- (A∧C)∧(C∨¬(B→A))

 The code should always inform about invalid proposition without crashing.
 Also, the semantic tree should never be created to a proposition, that has invalid symbols or uneven number of parantheses or two same symbols next to each other (excluding parantheses).